 [more on Goal 1 for the entire Mars Exploration Program ]

 Life requires small amounts of other elements, such as iron, along with sources of energy.
 On Earth, this energy comes from sunlight or from electrons moving back and forth between elements and compounds in nature.
 Life also requires a stable enough environment to to get a foothold without being eradicated by natural hazards such as volcanic explosions or excessive ultraviolet radiation.
-The Mars Science Laboratory will study carbon and water cycles on the planet through its history.
-That is, it will seek to determine in what form and amount carbon and water is stored on the planet or in its atmosphere and how that may have changed through time.
+The Mars Science Laboratory is studying carbon and water cycles on the planet through its history.
+That is, it seeks to determine in what form and amount carbon and water is stored on the planet or in its atmosphere and how that may have changed through time.